folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/secure-okapi/Readme.md

 ## Environment variables

 When you deploy the `secure-okapi` image, you can adjust the configuration by passing one or more environment variables on the `docker run` command line.
-This assumes you have a Docker network 'folio-network' created.
+This assumes you have a Docker network `folio-network` created.

 ### OKAPI_URL

 Internal OKAPI URL to use.
-Defaults to http://localhost:9130.
+Defaults to `http://localhost:9130`.

 ### SUPER_USR

 Name of the Okapi superuser to create.
-Defaults to superuser.
+Defaults to `superuser`.

 ### SUPER_PSSWD

 Password to set for the Okapi superuser.
-Defaults to password.
+Defaults to `password`.